aletje/Data-Lake-with-Spark/README.md

+## Summary

-##### In This project I'm building an ETL pipeline with Spark, populating a database designed for analysing song plays from an fictional music streaming app called Sparkify.
+##### This project demonstrates an ETL pipeline with Spark, populating a database designed for analysing song plays from an fictional music streaming app called Sparkify.
 The project was made during my Udacity Nano Degree Course in Data Engineering.

-### Summary - Building a Data Lake with Spark
+### Building a Data Lake with Spark
 - Launched an AWS EMR cluster with Spark preinstalled
 - Created an ETL pipeline with PySpark
 - Created 1 fact and 4 dimension tables loaded back into S3 as parquet files.